 With the advancement of time and social awareness, several acts have been passed by the government which states the divorce rules in India to make the present day divorce procedure more progressive with respect to gender affairs and related sensitive issues.

+There are types of divorce petitions and you will hereby, understand the procedures on how to get divorce in India from your wife.
 Divorce laws in India are broadly categorized into ‘Divorce by Mutual Consent’, ‘Contested Divorce’, ‘Void Marriages’, here is a detailed overview about each of them.

 So, according to the divorce laws in India under Section 13-B of the Hindu Marriage Act, 1955, the parties can seek divorce by mutual consent by filing a petition before the court through a divorce lawyer.
 Mutual consent means that both the parties agree for peaceful separation.
-Mutual Consent Divorce is a simple way of coming out of the marriage and dissolve it legally.
+Mutual Consent Divorce is a simple way of coming out of the marriage and dissolving it legally.
 Important requirement is the mutual consent of the husband & wife.
-There are two aspects on which Husband & Wife have to reach to consensus.
+There are two aspects on which Husband & Wife have to reach a consensus.
 One is the alimony or maintenance issues.
 As per Law there is no minimum or maximum limit of maintenance.
 It could be any figure or no figure.
 Next important consideration is the Child Custody.
 This can also be worked out effectively between the parties.
 Child Custody in Mutual Consent Divorce can be shared or joint or exclusive depending upon the understanding of the spouses.

 Certain common questions about divorce with mutual consent have been answered below: